tommyziegler/posts.tommyziegler.com/HowToIncreaseTheQualityOfYourQtProject.md

 ’/path/three.cpp:5:Variable ‘x’ is not assigned a value.’
 ```

+To integrate this check in the toolchain we need to have a look on plugins like [Cppchecker Plugin for Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Cppcheck+Plugin)

 ## Additional informations

 This sample was generated and tested with Qt 4.8.x on Windows and Mac OS X.